mstflotfy/mstflotfy.github.io/_pages/about.md

 ## Self | Productivity

 - I’ve always struggled with discipline, mindsets, goals, and managing myself.
 And so I spent a long time thinking about those things.
 - My plan is to turn some of the system I use to stay prodcutive into tools I can use everyday and share with others who might find it useful.
-[OneExercise](https://oneexercise.mstflotfy.com/), is the first of these tools.
+[OneExercise](https://oneexercise.mstflotfy.com/){:target="_blank" rel="noreferrer"}, is the first of these tools.
 I aim to make it a workout tracker that I use to focus on mastering one exercise at a time.
 It's currently very usuable, but needs more work to simplify the core of the app.